EUR/USD Forecast: Euro looks to extend sideways action

 EUR/USD Technical Analysis

-The Relative Strength Index (RSI) indicator on the 4-hour chart stays slightly below 50 but EUR/USD fluctuates at around the 20-period Simple Moving Average (SMA), highlighting a lack of directional momentum.
+The Relative Strength Index (RSI) indicator on the 4-hour chart holds slightly above 50 and EUR/USD stays above the 20 and the 50-period Simple Moving Averages (SMA), reflecting a lack of seller interest.

 Euro FAQs